lsst-dm/dmtn-230/index.rst

 crawlspace tells clients (via the ``Cache-Control`` header) that all files can be cached for up to an hour.
 This is relatively short for testing purposes.
-We will likely increase that for the eventual DP0.2 service, since we expect HiPS files to be static once generated.
+We will likely increase that for the eventual DP0.2 and DP1 services, since we expect HiPS files to be static once generated.

 crawlspace attempts to support browser caching by passing through the ``Last-Modified`` and ``ETag`` headers from the underlying Google Cloud Storage blob metadata, and implementing support for ``If-None-Match`` to validate the cache after the object lifetime has expired.